kristinebilgrav/LOMPE/README.md

 # RUN
     nextflow run main.nf -c < config >
-    --input < folder containing 'fastq_pass' folder with fastq files/ samplesheet / bam (annotation and methylation calling from pb bam file) >
+    --input < folder containing 'fastq_pass' folder with fastq files/ samplesheet with folder paths or bam paths (pb) / bam (annotation and methylation calling from pb bam file) >
-    --output < pathto/output/folder>
+    --output < pathto/output/folder> will generate pathto/output/folder/SampleID_out
     --style < ont OR pb>   -with-trace

-sample ID is detected from the folder given; path/to/mySample/ will generate sample ID mySample
+    --file < 'fastq' or 'bam' only needed for pb samples>

 for ONT samples, a folder called 'fast5_pass' is expected in the same directory as the 'fastq_pass' folder

-the samplesheet.csv need to contain a column called SamplePath with the folder path
+the samplesheet.csv need to contain a column called SamplePath with the folder or bam path and one with the sample id called SampleID

 Input:
 nanopore: folder containing fastq_pass and fast5_pass folders with fastq.gz / fast5
 pacbio: folder containing fastq_pass with fastq.gz OR bam file

 Methylation annotation of bam: